 I offer this reflection and encouragement for anyone who is, like me, trying to follow Jesus more whole-heartedly.

 ATTRACTION & RESISTANCE IN LIFE WITH GOD

 We ignore our feelings at our peril.
 However the feelings that are uppermost in human consciousness are simply a starting point for discernment.
-Feelings, especially those that are uppermost in our awareness, are only the raw material with which we discern movement towards or away from God.
+Feelings, especially those that we notice, are only the raw material with which we discern movement towards or away from God.
 It’s important to know this otherwise we will fall victim to the simplistic feels good do it feels bad avoid it mentality.

 At this conscious level it may be that God is calling me to do what feels difficult, even painful, at least on the surface of my heart.

 Or that the evil spirit is shrewdly enticing me to evil by attracting me to something that feels good.

 THE SUBTLE TEMPTER

 As Ignatius highlights in his rules for discernment, the evil spirit can be a subtle tempter.
 If I am beginning a life of faith, the evil one does not have to try too hard to derail my efforts and confuse my desires.
 But as one becomes more aware of the subtleties and intimacies of life with God, the technique of the evil spirit also becomes more refined.

 As we practice the presence of God, we begin to see with the eyes of the heart.
 Now we see false advertising for what it is: so much of what the world offers, fails to deliver what it promises.